 - Support our businesses: To help local businesses through this challenging time, order and have items delivered for curbside pickup, or consider buying gift certificates now and use at a future date.
-(See ways to help our businesses below)
+(See Washington Business Updates here.)

-In light of recent events, we understand that this can be a stressful and confusing time for our community.
-However, what we have seen from the residents of Washington in the past days has been the perfect example of just how special Washington is.
-As a small town, we have big spirits and even bigger hearts!
+In light of recent events, we understand that this can be a stressful and confusing time for our community in Washington.
+But as a small town, we have big spirits and even bigger hearts!
 Here is how Washington has come together to add positivity to our community and how you can get involved.

 How You Can Help